moleculerjs/site/source/docs/0.13/caching.md

     createdAt: 1519729167666
 }
 ```
-So the `author` field is received from `users` service.
+The `author` field is received from `users` service.
 So if the `users` service clears cache entries, the `posts` service has to clear own cache entries as well.
 Therefore you should also subscribe to the `cache.clear.users` event in `posts` service.

-To make it better, create a `CacheCleaner` mixin and define in constructor the dependent services.
+To make it easier, create a `CacheCleaner` mixin and define in constructor the dependent services.

 **cache.cleaner.mixin.js**
 ```js